dzyla/Relion_star_parser/README.md

 # Relion_star_parser
-A simple Relion .star file parser which allows Relion star file plotting, modification and conversion
+A simple Relion .star file parser which allows Relion star file plotting, modification and conversion.

+It read star file and converts this to the Pandas DataFrame what simplifies operations on the data, and finally saves star file.

 # Requirements
 To run the script some external libraries are required: